GeorgiosEtsias/graph-schema-diff/README.md

 of a GraphQL schema.
 - Each change is provided with its own release notes.
 - Finally, all the changes are summarized in a single paragraph.
-- The summarization is executed either algorithmically, or by employing OpenAI's GPT3.5 model.
+  - The tracking of the changes and the summarization are executed either algorithmically, or by employing OpenAI's GPT3.5 model.

 ## Components
 - FAST-API app